 The majority of cultivars are perennial in USDA zones 3 to 8.
-Most also have strong rhizomes, this means that once established they will spread easily through the garden.
+Most also have strong rhizomes, this means that once established geraniums will spread easily through the garden.
 This makes them an excellent choice for providing ground cover.

 How to Grow Geranium Plants From Seed

 While geraniums can be purchased as young plants ready for planting or grown from cuttings, you can also grow geraniums from seed.